NaManiac91/Whatsapp-Text-Formatter/README.md

 ✨ Whatsapp-Text-Formatter
 Whatsapp-Text-Formatter is a simple and elegant app that allows users to apply different styles to their text and share it directly on WhatsApp.
 Want to make your messages stand out?
 Bold, italicize, strikethrough, or monospace your text with ease!

-🚀 Features
 🔠 Text Styling Options
 Apply various WhatsApp-supported text styles:

-Spoiler

-Italic

-Bold

-Strikethrough

-Monospace
+Spoiler - Bold - Italic - Strikethrough - Monospace

-📋 Copy to Clipboard
+📋 Copy to Clipboard<br>
 One-tap copy to use styled text anywhere.

-📤 Share to WhatsApp
+📤 Share to WhatsApp<br>
 Share your styled message directly to individual chats or WhatsApp Status.